 Legal 500 2016 - Private Client: Trusts & Probate

 - BA Hons (First Class), St Hugh’s College, Oxford

 - Chancery Bar Association

 Georgia speaks frequently at both in house seminars, MBL seminars and LexisNexis Webinars.

 - Lawyer Monthly – Estate and Trusts Barrister of the Year 2016

 Georgia Bedworth is a self-employed, independent barrister whose practice is governed by the Code of Conduct of the Bar of England and Wales.
-She is registered with The Bar Standards Board [Bar Ref 42904] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/055] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
+She is regulated by The Bar Standards Board [Bar Ref 42904] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/055] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
 She is registered for VAT under the reference 799330581.